Introduction

 In our supply base, the relationship with most suppliers has been established over several years.
 We hold close links and contact with many owners and directors.

-We have continued to contact significant suppliers to seek their commitment that they share our zero-tolerance approach to these risks.
-They have also been asked to confirm what steps they take to ensure these risks are not present within their own supply chains.
+We have continued contacting significant suppliers to seek their commitment to sharing our zero-tolerance approach to these risks.
+They have also been asked to confirm the steps they take to ensure these risks are not present within their own supply chains.

 We continue to make improvements to our procurement policy year on year.
 Our onboarding and diligence process requires all new suppliers’ approach to Modern Slavery to be confirmed before they commence a relationship with Moore Kingston Smith.

-We have also issued revised terms to our preferred recruitment agencies.
-These ensure that Moore Kingston Smith only uses specified, reputable, employment agencies to source labour and all such agencies must confirm that they share our zero-tolerance approach to Modern Slavery.
+Moore Kingston Smith only uses specified, reputable, employment agencies to source people and our contract with these firms requires that all agencies to confirm that they share our zero-tolerance approach to Modern Slavery.

 We have again referred to the International Labour Organisation’s Indicators of Forced Labour and we have not found, or been made aware of, any such instances in our business or supply chain.